LukeIngram/DocuSegement-Pytorch/README.md

 - [Future Work](#future-work)
 - [References](#references)

-A custom implementation of the UNet architecture, designed and tuned specifically for the task of binary segmentation of documents and backgrounds.

-Due to limited data availability, the model is trained on a modified synthetic dataset, more on this [here](#data).
+Due to limited data availability, the model is trained on a modified synthetic dataset, more on this [here](#synthetic-dataset).

 ## **Usage**